rantalainenGroup/WEEP/README.md

 # WEEP: Wsi rEgion sElection aPproach

 This repo includes the implementation steps of the methodology WEEP as described in the paper: WEEP: A method for spatial interpretation of weakly supervised CNN models in computational pathology.
 It includes the example of the implementation of the WEEP on the tile-level prediction scores for breast cancer histological grade 1 vs 3 classification.
-The 75th percentile of the tile-level prediction scores was used as the tile-to-slide aggregation function as it was used in the study.
+The 75th percentile of the tile-level prediction scores was used as the tile-to-slide aggregation function.
 Different summary statistics-based aggregation like mean, median can be easily implemented by modifying the `weep_per_slide` function in `weep.py`

 ### Scripts and Methods